TheDr1ver/WIPSTER/README.md

 ```sh
 python manage.py runserver 0.0.0.0:8000
 ```
-4. from the /wipster/ base directory, point your browser to :8000/sanalysis, and you're off and running.
+4. point your browser to :8000/sanalysis, and you're off and running.

 ## To-Do List: